 On the flip side, if cannabis is something you enjoy every few weeks or so, maybe only on special occasions, your body may feel overwhelmed and not perform as well.
 “These results may be more reflective of the fact that marijuana is a more significant part of these respondents’ overall lifestyle.”
 Paul Armentano, the deputy director of the National Organization for the Reform of Marijuana Laws (NORML) told Healthline.

 Additionally, dosage plays a huge role in physical performance.
-A puff or two of cannabis can take the painful edge off strenuous exercise while overindulging can lead to fatigue and laziness.
+A puff or two of cannabis can take the edge off strenuous exercise while overindulging can lead to laziness.

 Drug Use In Professional Sports

 How disappointing…You grow up watching these amazing athletes on television only to realize that some are cheaters.
 We hate to say it but look at Lance Armstrong.
 He denied allegations of doping for years until he finally cracked on Oprah’s talk show.
 The former sports icon admitted to taking testosterone and human growth hormones to stimulate red blood cell production.
 Other busted pro athletes include…

 - Maria Sharapova (tennis)